CarlosMoraRoa/ionic-pwa-starter/README.md

 # Ionic PWA Starter
 A starter for ionic progressive web apps with some extras specific to desktop / tablet / mobile development.
+This starter assumes that the application being developed will
+NOT be developed as a mobile application and therefor the default `@ionic` native scripts have been removed.

-The start consists primarily of custom directives and componets that might be useful in developement for a desktop to mobile website.
+The start template consists primarily of custom directives and componets that might be useful in developement for a desktop to mobile website.
 This includes

     - Centering Content
-    - Large Flst style
+    - Large Flat style
     - Desktop toolbar menu
     - Split pane extras